amingolmahalle/my-debian-config/README.md

 Good. everything will be ok.

-Run the below command with the root user to check update packages:
+Run the below commands with the root user to check update packages:
 > su

 > apt update